Elevated Estate Planning, P.S. | March 20, 2026 | Wills

 5 Ways to Protect Your Estate from Probate in Washington State

 When someone passes away in Washington State, their estate typically must go through a court process known as probate before assets can be distributed.
-This can take months or even more than a year, depending on the size of the estate in question and whether any disputes arise.
-The good news is that Washington law…
+This process, often referred to as probate in Washington State, can take months or even more than a year, depending on the size of the estate in question and whether any…

 Elevated Estate Planning, P.S. | December 3, 2025 | Estate Planning